neilsustc/neilsustc.github.io/notes/2016-spring/computer-organization.md

 cost/performance trade-off

 - **CPU execution time** or simply **CPU time**, which recognizes this distinction, is the time the CPU spends computing for this task and does not include time spent waiting for I/O or running other programs.
 - **Clock cycle**.
 Almost all computers are constructed using a clock that determines when events take place in the hardware.
-Th ese discrete time intervals are called clock cycles.
+These discrete time intervals are called clock cycles.
 - **Clock period**.
 The length of each clock cycle.

 some equations: